 Martina Navratilova has played the most amount of matches at Wimbledon at 326.

 Martina Navratilova has won the most Ladies titles with 9.
-In the Men’s championships Roger Federer, Pete Sampras and William Renshaw have all won 7 tournaments.
-Elizabeth Ryan and Todd Woodbridge has won the most Ladies’ and Men’s Doubles titles with 12 and 9 respectively.
+In the Men’s championships Roger Federer has won 8 tournaments.
+Elizabeth Ryan and Todd Woodbridge have won the most Ladies’ and Men’s Doubles titles with 12 and 9 respectively.